 3. Index mutual funds and ETFs

-When John Bogle at Vanguard unveiled the first index fund in 1976, he began an investing revolution.
+When John Bogle unveiled the first index fund in 1976, he began an investing revolution.
 Since they passively track stock market benchmarks instead of being actively managed by fund managers, index funds and ETFs charge remarkably low expense ratios.

 But low expenses don’t mean low returns.
 Actually, the opposite is usually the case.
 According to SPIVA, which stands for S&P Indices versus Active, over the last 5 years, actively managed funds underperformed on the S&P 500 77.79% of the time.
 The average annual return is about 10%.